Whindersson Nunes

-Whindersson Nunes Batista (born 5 January 1995) is a Brazilian comedian and YouTuber known for his comedy videos since 2013.
+Whindersson Nunes Batista (born 5 January 1995), also known musically as Lil Whind, is a Brazilian YouTuber, comedian, actor, musician and boxer.
+His YouTube channel became the most subscribed channel in Brazil, but it was eventually surpassed by Canal KondZilla.

-In October 2016, his YouTube channel whinderssonnunes became the most subscribed in Brazil, but it was eventually surpassed by Canal KondZilla in February 2018.
-His channel is currently the 37th most-subscribed channel on YouTube (excluding YouTube generated topics), at 42.3 million subscribers and 3.79 billion views (as of 8 May 2021), and 2nd most subscribed Youtube channel from Brazil.
+Nunes registered his YouTube channel in 2013 and has since become the 59th most-subscribed channel on YouTube (excluding YouTube generated topics), with 44 million subscribers.
+He is the fourth most subscribed YouTube channel from Brazil.

+Nunes made an uncredited cameo appearance in Ice Age: Collision Course as Roger.
+He has since appeared in multiple films and television series, most notably in the Os Parças as Ray Van.

+Nunes won his amateur boxing debut against Mario Silva via unanimous decision on 28 September 2019.
+Nunes fought former WBO super featherweight champion Acelino Freitas on 30 January 2022 in an exhibition bout ending in a unanimous draw.
+Nunes entered the Kingpyn Boxing High Stakes Tournament and defeated Filipek via technical knockout on 22 April 2023 in the quarter-finals.
+Nunes lost to King Kenny via unanimous decision in the semi-finals on 15 July 2023.

 Personal life

 Whindersson Nunes Batista was born in Palmeira do Piauí and grew up in Bom Jesus, Piauí.
 At the age of fifteen he decided that he wanted to make videos for YouTube.
 He did several attempts to get his channel recognized, but they were not successful.
 However, shortly thereafter he returned to producing videos for the channel, and the videos began to receive more views, and it was when he launched the parody Alô vó, tô reprovado in 2012, which within a week received five million views.
-Whindersson then moved to Teresina.
+Nunes then moved to Teresina.
 He had no place to live, but was invited by the YouTuber Bob Nunes to live with his (Bob's) family in a neighborhood in the northern part of the city.
 From there on the channel began to rise in popularity, however, on 20 January 2013, the channel was hacked and deleted.
-After this occurrence, Whindersson created a new channel on 21 January 2013, that still exists as of 2021.
+After this occurrence, Nunes created a new channel on 21 January 2013, that still exists as of 2021.

-On 28 February 2018, Whindersson and his girlfriend, Luísa Sonza, got married in a religious ceremony in a Catholic chapel with sea view, in Alagoas, Brazil.
+On 28 February 2018, Nunes and his girlfriend, Luísa Sonza, got married in a religious ceremony in a Catholic chapel with sea view, in Alagoas, Brazil.

-On 29 April 2020, through a post on Instagram, Whinderson announced his divorce, claiming that Luisa and he had grown apart but remain good friends.
+On 29 April 2020, through a post on Instagram, Nunes announced his divorce, claiming that Luisa and he had grown apart but remain good friends.